-DASH are excited to announce that Disabled artist, Anna Berry will be our first curator in residence at The Midlands Arts Centre (MAC) this year.
+Earlier this year DASH announced that Disabled artist, Anna Berry will be our first curator in residence at The Midlands Arts Centre (MAC) this year.

 For more information about Anna please head to her Artist Page

-From 2018-2021 DASH will work with three different Galleries across the uk, including Midland Arts Centre (MAC), Birmingham and Middlesbrough Institute of Modern Art (MIMA), to provide individual residencies for three curators, who identify as Disabled looking to further their careers in the arts.
+From 2018-2021 DASH will work with three different Galleries across the uk, including Midlands Arts Centre (MAC), Birmingham and Middlesbrough Institute of Modern Art (MIMA), to provide individual residencies for three curators, who identify as Disabled, looking to further their careers in the arts.
+The final search for the third venue will soon be completed so watch this space!

 £100,000 of Arts Council Funding has been allocated to the three-year project, as part of DASH's work as a National Portfolio Organisation.